jasonmlee/investment_portfolio/README.md

 ### Allocation Breakdown
 ![Allocation Breakdown](images/allocation_breakdown_example.png)

-## Contribution
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
-If you encounter any issues, please open a ticket on the Issues tab.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.